 One of three Great Oases of the Great Waste, Kesret is a paradise in the otherwise infertile Sind Desert.
 Consisting of a series of pools, which contain exceptionally pure water, surrounded by an extensive palm forest.
 The oasis is nearly ten miles long by eight miles in width.
-At least three Urduk tribes are camped there at any given time.
-During spring and autumn caravan seasons, Kesret is a major stop along the East-West caravan trail.
+At least three Urduk nomad tribes are camped there at any one time.
+During spring and autumn caravan seasons, Kesret is a major stop on the east/west trade route.
 One permanent structure remains at Kesret, a ruined fort, legacy of an ill-advised attempt by Sind to expand its influence westward.
 Minions of Hule are currently rebuilding the fort.
 Intended as a garrison for the one hundred ogres and three hundred orcs occupying the oasis.
-Clashes between desert tribes and humanoids are common, yet the Hulean commanders tolerate these petty brawls so long as they prevent larger outbursts of violence from the idle humanoids.
-Lately, Kesret has experienced an increase in traffic as ore caravans wend their way to the oases before heading West to Hule.
-From out the barrens, glimpsed wandering the desert beyond the Forlorn Mounts, strange troupes now frequent the oasis, evidently observing Hule's growing presence.
-Thus far, Hulean commanders and their charges have shunned these silent spectators.
-The Master is reluctant to confront these desert wanderers, until revealing their true objectives.
-Whatever the purpose, their presence has made an already anxious situation at the oases markedly apprehensive.
+Clashes between desert tribes and humanoids are common, yet the Hulean commanders tolerate these petty brawls so long as they prevent larger outbursts of violence from the bored humanoids.
+Lately, Kesret has experienced an increase in traffic as mining caravans wend their way to the oases before heading west to Hule.
+From out the barrens, glimpsed wandering the desert beyond the Forlorn Mounts, strange visitors now frequent the oasis, evidently observing Hule's growing presence.
+Thus far, the Hulean commanders and their charges have shunned these silent spectators.
+The Master is reluctant to confront these desert wanderers, until revealing their true aims.
+Whatever the purpose, their presence has made an already tense situation at the oases markedly apprehensive.